L'Anse-au-Loup: History

 So, the coasts of the Strait of Belle Isle, like those of Labrador, of which it is a part, have been populated for a very long time.
 Labrador is said to be the Markland of the Viking sagas, which probably describes the silver beaches of Groswater Bay.
 Long before the explorations of Jacques Cartier, Basque fishermen hunted whales on the northeast coast of the Strait of Belle-Île, in Red Bay.

-Located on the banks of L'Anse-au-Loup Brook and the Strait of Belle Isle, along the Trans-Labrador Highway (Route 510), the town of l'Anse-au-Loup is an integral part of the heroic and action-rich history of the Labrador fishery, the whaling and cod fishing industry, the disputes between the governments of Quebec, as well as the establishment of permanent communities.
+Located on the banks of L'Anse-au-Loup Brook and the Strait of Belle Isle, along the Trans-Labrador Highway (Route 510), the town of l'Anse-au-Loup has been part of the history of the Labrador fishery, the whaling and cod fishing industry, the disputes between the governments of Quebec, as well as the establishment of permanent communities.
 Rooted between Forteau and L'Anse-au-Diable, the town was incorporated in 1975, the first mayor was Reginald O'Brien Sr.